-I mean, I backpacked for three months on a carry on at one point and the bliss of just walking past everyone as they check their luggage in was bliss.
-This was also the beginning of my minimalist lifestyle journey which I adore to this day.
+I mean, I backpacked for three months on a carry on backpack at one point, and the bliss of just walking past everyone as they check their luggage in was bliss.
+This was also the beginning of my minimalist lifestyle journey, which I adore to this day.

 Nonetheless, I’m happy to find the next cabin bag that will carry my godforsaken minimalist travel essentials and accompany me during my short or long-term travels around this awesome world of ours.

-CabinZero is a by product of innovation by a fellow traveler who got inspired by his adventures and created this beautiful line of cabin sized carry-on backpacks.
+CabinZero is a by-product of innovation by a fellow traveler who got inspired by his adventures and created this beautiful line of cabin sized carry-on travel backpack.

 Why should you get a CabinZero backpack?

-Not only the carry-on backpacks are good looking but there are also other reasons to get it if you need a cabin approved sized luggage you can bring with you either for a longer journey or for a weekend trip.
+Not only the carry-on backpacks are good looking, but there are also other reasons to get it if you need a cabin approved sized luggage you can bring with you either for a long journey or for a weekend trip.
 Here some of the reasons on top of my head why this is the right backpack for you:

 - They have a good selection of designs you can choose from

-- As mentioned many times already, it have the right dimensions that perfectly fit an airplane’s overhead compartment
+- As mentioned many times already, it has the right dimensions that perfectly fit an airplane’s overhead compartment

 - The material quality is made out of strong and durable materials